Looking Back at Esri UC 2019

 Back on the conference floor, there was much to observe.
 As an Esri partner, it’s crucial for us to stay up to date on the latest happenings in the world of Esri software.
 The Mapillary add-in was one of the first created for ArcGIS Pro, and we’ve been pushing boundaries with our Web AppBuilder Widget, our vector tile compatibility, and our increasingly large datasets.

 As customers stopped by our booth, almost everyone interested in Mapillary stated they were using ArcGIS Pro, Web AppBuilder Developer Edition, or Portal.
 This is a big change from previous years, where many were still sticking with ArcMap, and ArcGIS Server was still preferred over Portal.
-Right now, we’re looking at how to adapt our add-in for ArcGIS Pro 2.4 (we support up to 2.3 for now), while we’re also anticipating some changes for us as Esri rolls out the ArcGIS Experience Builder in place of Web AppBuilder.
+Right now, we’re looking at how to adapt our add-in for ArcGIS Pro 2.4 (we support up to 2.3 for now), while we’re also anticipating some changes for us as Esri rolls out the ArcGIS Experience Builder alongside the Web AppBuilder.
 As it stands, Mapillary is ready to bring customer imagery into the existing GIS tools, and we plan to keep our applications up to date with the latest Esri software.

 Mapillary widget for Web AppBuilder

 Another notable integration that made its debut came not directly from Mapillary, but instead was developed by the Geocortex team to bring Mapillary imagery into Geocortex Essentials.
 This demo is available on request, but isn’t officially offered as a product yet.
 Get in touch with the Geocortex team to learn more.